redolivedev/react-native-starter/README.md

 ```

 ## Run the Project and Start Developing
-We should be able to run the app now.
+You should be able to run the app now.
 Run the following command:
 ```
 react-native run-ios
 ```